Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Method

 For the downstream training, we show that there are Bernoulli hyperedge drop/attachment probabilities $p,q_i$ respectively for each $\gR_{c_L,i}$ so that the stationary distribution doesn't change.
 This shows that our data augmentation can still preserve the low frequency random walk signal. \begin{proposition} For a connected hypergraph $\gH=(\gV,\gE)$, let $(\gR_{V},\gR_E)$ be the output of Algorithm \ref{alg: cellattach} on $\gH$.
-Then there are Bernoulli probabilities $p,q_i$ for $i=1...|\gR_V|$ for attaching a covering hyperedge so that $\hat{\pi}$ is an unbiased estimator of $\pi$. \end{proposition}
+Then there are Bernoulli probabilities $p,q_i$ for $i=1,...,|\gR_V|$ for attaching a covering hyperedge so that $\hat{\pi}$ is an unbiased estimator of $\pi$. \end{proposition} The intuition for Proposition \ref{prop: maintain-stationary} is that if a hyperedge is added to cover a connected subhypergraph $\gR_{c_L,i}$ containing at least one hyperedge, then allowing any of the hyperedges in $\gR_{c_L,i}$ to drop is enough to keep the estimated stationary distribution $\hat{\pi}$ unbiased.